benvacha/mrkdwn/README.md

 The <abbr title="Main Standard">Primary Standard</abbr> is good
 ```

-### Inline Pre
+### Inline Code
-Pairs of single backticks will be translated as inline pre.
-All special characters within an inline pre syntax is escaped to it's ascii representation.
+Pairs of single backticks will be translated as inline code.
+All special characters within an inline code syntax is escaped to its ascii representation.
 ##### mrkdwn
 ```
 The `<body></body>` tags
 ```
 ##### html
 ```
-The <pre>&lt;body&gt;&lt;/body&gt;</pre> tags
+The <code>&lt;body&gt;&lt;/body&gt;</code> tags
 ```

-### Block Pre and Code
+### Block Pre Code
-Pairs of three backticks, alone on lines, will be translated as block pre.
-Pairs of three backticks, with text on the first line, will be translated as block pre code.
-All special characters within a block are escaped to their ascii represenation.
+Pairs of three or more backticks, alone on lines, will be translated as block pre code.
+All special characters within a block pre code are escaped to their ascii represenation.
 Reference syntax inside block code will not be translated as reference syntax.
-The absence of a syntax will translate the block without a code tag.
-The syntax does not need to be a valid syntax name to translate with the code tag.
 ##### mrkdwn
 ```
 '''